 Tena Koutou.
 I am lucky enough to be the Room Four teacher at Cardinal McKeefry School.
 I teach the New Entrant and Year 1 children.
 If you visit us in Room Four you will find us working away happily together.
 Our focus is on literacy and numeracy skills so we are always thinking about numbers, letters and words.
 We use lots of music and dance to help us in our learning and we also make sure we do plenty of Physical Education to keep our brains active.
 I wear some other hats here at Cardinal McKeefry too – I am the teacher responsible for Special Learning Needs (SENCO) and I am also Deputy Principal.
-When I am not at school I am usually busy with my three young children; coaching their sports teams, taxi-ing them to their various activities and baking together just to name a few or I am studying!
-This year I am working towards the completion of my Masters in Specialist Teaching which is challenging yet rewarding.
+When I am not at school I am usually busy with my three young children; coaching their sports teams, taxi-ing them to their various activities and baking together just to name a few!
+I was awarded a Masters in Specialist Teaching in 2019.

 Ann Kendon Teacher Room 4